-In order to preform a transfer from one contract address to another in Solidity, the sender contract must use either send(), transfer(), or call(), each of which behaves differently and are intended for different applications, and the receiver contract implements a fallback () function.
-When the transfer is made, the EVM exits the sender contract and enters the fallback function of the receiver contract.
+In order to preform a transfer from one contract address to another in Solidity, the sender contract must use either send(), transfer(), or call(), each of which behave differently and are intended for different applications.
+When one of these functions is called, the EVM exits the sender contract and enters the fallback() function of the receiver contract.
 The fallback function completes the transfer, but may also execute other code unbeknownst to the sender contract.
 Once the end of the fallback function is reached, the EVM returns to the sender contract and continues on the next line.
-Many of the vulnerabilities in Solidity can be attributed to unexpected behavior of and manipulating the interaction between these functions, such as re-entrancy, mishandled exceptions, unchecked call return value, delegate call to untrusted callee, and DoS from unexpected revert [11].
+Many of the vulnerabilities in Solidity can be attributed to unexpected behavior of and manipulating the interaction between these functions, such as re-entrancy, mishandled exceptions, unchecked call return value, delegate call to untrusted callee, and DoS from unexpected revert [28].